-This summer, join NISGUA activists across the country in advancing conversations about international movements for social and environmental justice!
+This summer and fall, join NISGUA activists across the country in advancing conversations about international movements for social and environmental justice!
 We’re inviting our network to grow our capacity for cross-border solidarity by hosting a documentary film screening and discussion in their community.
 Documentary filmmaker and NISGUA supporter Pamela Yates has generously offered us her latest film, 500 Years, to use as a tool for community education and grassroots action.
 Join us!

 About the film: